microsoft/xbox-game-streaming-tools/README.md

 ## Welcome!

-This repository provides tools, schemas, and samples to empower game developers that are optimizing their games for Xbox game streaming.
+This repository provides tools, schemas, and samples to empower game creators that are optimizing their games for Xbox game streaming.

 To get started with Xbox game streaming you apply to the ID@Xbox program at http://www.xbox.com/en-us/Developers/id.